 Without a doubt, therapy offices should be a comfortable place of focus where the therapist and patient are able to communicate without distraction.
-Masking outside noises, voices, and other sounds is often difficult.
-That’s where white noise machines come in.
+Masking outside noises, voices, and other sounds are often hard to do.
+That’s where white noise machines can really help.

 What is white noise?

 Above: a graph showing what white noise my look like on a graph of volume vs audio frequency.
 The term “white noise” is used in several different areas of science.
 Everything from electrical signals to audio production and testing.
 To most people, however, it describes the production of sound with equal volume over the entire audio spectrum your ears can hear.
 Because of that, it’s very useful for “masking”, or covering up, distracting sounds.

 White noise is a very interesting subject, but one that’s often confused or mislabeled a bit.

 For the purpose of virtually eliminating distracting sounds and providing a more effective therapy environment, here’s what you need to know: white noise is the full range production of sound frequencies capable of covering up bothersome outside noises.

 Unlike common sounds you hear every day such as the human voice, music, and so forth, it covers nearly the entire range of sounds the human ear can hear, rather than only a small part of it.